Andful/DataVisualization/README.md

 * The `src` folder contains your Rust code.

 * The `static` folder contains any files that you want copied as-is into the final build.
 It contains an `index.html` file which loads the `index.js` file.

-* The `tests` folder contains your Rust unit tests.